Local Seeds for Local Food

 How to Participate:

-• Receive Resources: We provide you with starter seeds, monthly emails specific to your chosen crop, access to a monthly zoom to answer questions, and volunteer opportunities.
+- Receive Resources: We provide you with starter seeds, monthly emails (click here for our resources page, including an archive of emails and other relevant guides) specific to your chosen crop, access to a monthly zoom to answer questions, and volunteer opportunities.

 Grow with the Community: